bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 07:00 PM CT, February 24</p>
+<p class="updated_time"> Latest data: 07:36 PM CT, February 24</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

 Today's high is 40°, which is 9° **warmer** than yesterday.
-Tomorrow is expected to be 5° **warmer** than today.
+Tomorrow is expected to be 6° **warmer** than today.

 Currently:

 - 36°
-- Drizzle
+- Drizzle and Breezy
-- 52% humidity
+- 58% humidity
-- 14 mph wind
+- 11 mph wind
-- 72% cloud cover
+- 73% cloud cover
 - 33 AQI 🟩
 - 0.83 inches of snow and 0.04 inches of rain expected in the next 48 hours